What does a termite nest look like?

 Subterranean termites are among the most harmful termites.
 And they are the most numerous and damaging termites in the United States.
 The good news is that you are not going to find a subterranean termite nest inside a house.
 The reason for this is that subterranean termites build their nests underground.
 Tunnels lead to several nesting areas where subterranean termites concentrate.
 The subterranean termite nests are located about eighteen inches underground.
 This type of termite nest is ventilated with mud tubes.
 These mud tubes make subterranean termite nests easy to find.
 The tubes frequently lead into crawlspaces or basements where termites have access to wood.

 Drywood termite nests can be found in hidden places inside a house.
 That’s because this type of termite doesn’t require soil for survival.
-If there is a termite infestation in your home, you could find termite nests underneath roof materials, trees that have fallen in your yard, hardwood floors, and wood furniture.
+If there is a termite infestation in your home, you could find termite nests underneath roof materials, trees that have fallen in your yard, hardwood and laminate floors, and wood furniture.

 In the wild, drywood termites like to nest inside dead trees close to water sources.
 Drywood termite nests are built with many internal chambers.
 These inner chambers look like wood chunks.
 There are no mud tubes present with these termite nests.
 The drywood termite nests can be detected in areas of your house where you find finely ground wood dust, dark areas of wood, fecal pellets, or holes.